LCA Tejas: Did it serve the purpose, can it replace ageing MiGs?

 New Delhi, Oct 30: If all had worked according to plan, then IAF's depleting squadron strength would not have been so severe a problem as it now appears.
 MiG-21 and MiG-27 are the oldest fighters in the Indian Air Force (IAF)'s fleet.
 These were inducted way back in the 1960s and are set to retire by 2022.

 LCA Tejas was to replace these.
 Tejas Fighter should have replaced Mig-21 fleet by now.
 Before the induction of the Su-30 MKI aircraft, Mig-21 was the frontline fighter with the Mig-29.
-LCA Tejas was to be the Third Line of fighter for India.
+LCA Tejas was to be the Third Line of the fighter for India.

 The Indian Air Force (IAF) is staring at a massive problem of depleting fleet size.
 The IAF should ideally have a strength of 42 combat squadrons but currently, its fleet has shrunk to around 30-32 squadrons and many MiG fighters are set to retire in the next 5 years.

 Tejas was supposed to have played a key role in IAF's scheme things.
-It was thought that India's requirement for single engine fighters could be met with LCA Tejas.
-But due to multiple problems encountered during Tejas's development and HAL's failure to meet the delivery deadlines, IAF was forced to look at other foreign aircrafts.
+It was thought that India's requirement for single-engine fighters could be met with LCA Tejas.
+But due to multiple problems encountered during Tejas' development and HAL's failure to meet the delivery deadlines, IAF was forced to look at other foreign aircraft.

 [India buying more Mig-29s; Is it a good move?]

 Some 120-odd MiG-21s continue to be in service.
 These will be retired in phases till 2021-2022.
-The IAF will phase out nine squadrons of the MiG-21 and 2 MiG-27 over the next 5 years.
+The IAF will phase out nine squadrons of the MiG-21 and two MiG-27 over the next 5 years.
 Two squadrons of Rafale fighters, two of the LCA Tejas and two more Sukhoi-30MKI are to be added by then, making the number of 28 squadrons by 2022, a report published in The Tribune said.

 This is how it is looking right now for IAF.....